zoho/zohocrm-typescript-sdk-2.0/README.md

             let user: UserSignature = new UserSignature("abc@zoho.com");

             /*
             * Configure the environment
             * which is of the pattern Domain.Environment
             * Available Domains: USDataCenter, EUDataCenter, INDataCenter, CNDataCenter, AUDataCenter
             * Available Environments: PRODUCTION(), DEVELOPER(), SANDBOX() */ let environment: Environment = USDataCenter.PRODUCTION();

            /*
-    * Create a Token instance
+            * Create a Token instance that requires the following
-    * 1 -> OAuth client id.
+            * clientId -> OAuth client id.
-    * 2 -> OAuth client secret.
+            * clientSecret -> OAuth client secret.
+            * refreshToken -> REFRESH token.
-    * 3 -> REFRESH/GRANT token.
+            * grantToken -> GRANT token.
-    * 4 -> token type.
+            * id -> User unique id.
-            * 5 -> OAuth redirect URL.
-Default value is null */
+            * redirectURL -> OAuth redirect URL.
-            let token: OAuthToken = new OAuthToken("clientId", "clientSecret", "REFRESH/ GRANT Token", TokenType.REFRESH/TokenType.GRANT, "redirectURL");

-            /*
-    * Create an instance of TokenStore.
-    * 1 -> DataBase host name.
-Default "localhost"
-    * 2 -> DataBase name.
-Default "zohooauth"
-    * 3 -> DataBase user name.
-Default "root"
-    * 4 -> DataBase password.
-Default ""
-    * 5 -> DataBase port number.
-Default "3306"
             */
-            // let tokenstore = new DBStore();
+            // if ID (obtained from persistence) is available let token: OAuthToken= new OAuthBuilder()

-            let tokenstore: DBStore = new DBStore("hostName", "dataBaseName", "userName", "password", "portNumber");
+            .clientId("clientId")
+            .clientSecret("clientSecret")
+            .refreshToken("refreshToken")
+            .redirectURL("redirectURL")
+            .build();

             /*
+            * hostName -> DataBase host name.
+Default value "localhost"
+            * databaseName -> DataBase name.
+Default  value "zohooauth"
+            * userName -> DataBase user name.
+Default value "root"
+            * password -> DataBase password.
+Default value ""
+            * portNumber -> DataBase port number.
+Default value "3306"
+            * tableName -> Table Name.
+Default value "oauthtoken" */
+            let tokenstore: DBStore = new DBBuilder()
+            .host("hostName")
+            .databaseName("databaseName")
+            .userName("userName")
+            .portNumber("portNumber")
+            .tableName("tableName")
+            .password("password")
+            .build();

+                /*
             * Create an instance of FileStore that takes absolute file path as parameter */
-            // let tokenstore: FileStore = new FileStore("/Users/username/Documents/ts_sdk_tokens.txt");
+            // let store = new FileStore("/Users/userName/ts_sdk_tokens.txt");

             /*
             * autoRefreshFields
             * if true - all the modules' fields will be auto-refreshed in the background, every hour.
             * if false - the fields will not be auto-refreshed in the background.
-The user can manually delete the file(s) or refresh the fields using methods from ModuleFieldsHandler(utils/util/module_fields_handler.ts)
+The user can manually delete the file(s) or refresh the fields using methods from ModuleFieldsHandler(utils/util/module_fields_handler.js)
             *
             * pickListValidation
+            * A boolean field that validates user input for a pick list field and allows or disallows the addition of a new value to the list.
-    * if true - value for any picklist field will be validated with the available values.
+            * if true - the SDK validates the input.
+If the value does not exist in the pick list, the SDK throws an error.
-    * if false - value for any picklist field will not be validated, resulting in creation of a new value.
-    */
-    let sdkConfig: SDKConfig = new SDKConfigBuilder().setPickListValidation(false).setAutoRefreshFields(true).build();
+            * if false - the SDK does not validate the input and makes the API request with the user’s input to the pick list */ let sdkConfig: SDKConfig = new SDKConfigBuilder().pickListValidation(false).autoRefreshFields(true).build();

             /*
             * The path containing the absolute directory path to store user specific JSON files containing module fields information.
             */
-            let resourcePath: string = "/Users/user_name/Documents/tsssdk-application";
+            let resourcePath: string = "/Users/user_name/tsssdk-application";

             /*
-    * Create an instance of RequestProxy class that takes the following parameters
+            * RequestProxy class takes the following parameters
-    * 1 -> Host
+            * host -> Host
-    * 2 -> Port Number
+            * port -> Port Number
-    * 3 -> User Name
+            * user -> User Name.
+Default null.
-    * 4 -> Password
+            * password -> Password.
+Default null
             */
-            let proxy: RequestProxy = new RequestProxy("proxyHost", 80);

-            let proxy: RequestProxy = new RequestProxy("proxyHost", 80, "proxyUser", "password");
+            let requestProxy: RequestProxy = new ProxyBuilder()
+            .host("proxyHost")
+            .port("proxyPort")
+            .user("proxyUser")
+            .password("password")
+            .build();

            /*
             * Call the static initialize method of Initializer class that takes the following arguments
-            * 1 -> UserSignature instance
+            * user -> UserSignature instance
-            * 2 -> Environment instance
+            * environment -> Environment instance
-            * 3 -> Token instance
+            * token -> Token instance
-            * 4 -> TokenStore instance
+            * store -> TokenStore instance
-            * 5 -> SDKConfig instance
+            * SDKConfig -> SDKConfig instance
-            * 6 -> resourcePath
+            * resourcePath -> resourcePath
-            * 7 -> Logger instance.
-Default value is null
+            * logger -> Logger instance
-            * 8 -> RequestProxy instance.
-Default value is null
             */
-            // The SDK can be initialized by any of the following methods
-            // await Initializer.initialize(user, environment, token, store, sdkConfig, resourcePath)

-            await Initializer.initialize(user, environment, token, store, sdkConfig, resourcePath, logger, proxy);
+            try {
+                (await new InitializeBuilder())
+                    .user(user)
+                    .environment(environment)
+                    .token(token)
+                    .store(tokenstore)
+                    .SDKConfig(sdkConfig)
+                    .resourcePath(resourcePath)
+                    .logger(logger)
+                    .initialize();
+            } catch (error) {
+                console.log(error);
+            }

         }
     }

     Initializer.initialize()
 ```